 Home equity often is key

-When older clients have interest, Workman talks a lot with them about CCRCs.
+When older clients have an interest, Workman talks a lot with them about CCRCs.
 He discusses long-term-care insurance, which may or may not be a good idea, depending on several factors.

 Typically, when clients are considering moving into CCRCs, they’re going to sell their home, and its equity often is used as payment toward the community’s entry fee.